JSON Connector for Power BI

-In this article you will learn how to integrate JSON data to Power BI without coding in just a few clicks (live / bi-directional connection to JSON).
+In this article you will learn how to integrate JSON data in Power BI without coding in just a few clicks (live / bi-directional connection to JSON).
 JSON Connector can be used to extract and output JSON data coming from REST API web service calls (Web URL) or direct JSON String (variables or DB columns) or local JSON files data.
 JSON Connector also supports JSONPath to filter data from nested array/sub-documents.
 This Connector is optimized to work with very large JSON string..

 Using JSON Connector you will be able to connect, read, and write data from within Power BI.
 Follow the steps below to see how we would accomplish that.